Greek Civil War

 The war resulted from a highly polarized struggle between left and right ideologies that started when each side targeted the power vacuum resulting from the end of Axis occupation (1941–1944) during World War II.
 The struggle was the first proxy conflict of the Cold War and represents the first example of postwar involvement on the part of the Allies in the internal affairs of a foreign country, an implementation of the containment policy suggested by US diplomat George F. Kennan in his Long Telegram of February 1946.
 The Greek royal government in the end was funded by the United States (through the Truman Doctrine of 1947 and the Marshall Plan of 1948) and joined NATO (1952), while the insurgents were demoralized by the bitter split between the Soviet Union's Joseph Stalin, who wanted to end the war, and Yugoslavia's Josip Broz Tito, who wanted it to continue.

+After the Civil War concluded, KKE leadership and DSE loyalists fled to the Soviet-dominated Eastern Bloc, while captured communist leaders were sentenced to death.
+With the KKE remaining banned and with Greece's vehement anti-communist security apparatus following the Greek state's victory, DSE or ELAS fighters and suspected sympathizers were often persecuted, imprisoned and exiled, most prominently in prison islands such as Gyaros and Makronisos, with purges and internments peaking during the military dictatorship (1967–1974).
+The KKE, which had ousted longtime leader Nikos Zachariadis in Tashkent in 1956 owing to de-Stalinization, was decriminalised following Greece's transition to democracy in 1974, and secured official recognition of the conflict as a "civil war", as opposed to the term Bandit War (Συμμοριτοπόλεμος), in 1989 along with the complete recognition of all Greek soldiers of the Resistance in 1982.
+With much of the mainland ravaged after a decade of warfare, the predominantly rural population began to move to urban areas, contributing to the subsequent Greek economic miracle.
+The Civil War remains a subject of political and historiographic debate.